GiuseppeVizzari/GiuseppeVizzari.github.io/_pages/about.md

 More on my profile and research activities in the [CV section](cv/).

+Views, information, or opinions expressed here are my own, and they do not necessarily represent those of my current employer (University of Milano-Bicocca) and its employees.

 Credits: the web site is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted [GitHub pages](https://pages.github.com).
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose.
 It supports a lot of things, I use a very small portion of what it offers, and I'll probably never have the time to do more...